Pelagicore/software-factory-blueprint/docs/articles/intro/how-to-use-the-swf-platform-blueprint.rst

 :ref:`structure-and-nomenclature`.

-The first thing that needs to be done within a project is for the project to create it's own project specific SWF.
+The first thing that needs to be done within a project is for the project to create its own project specific SWF.
 This is done by creating a Deployment that extends the Blueprint with more content and also additional project specific content, see :ref:`create-a-swf-deployment`.